 Other features include 24/7 support and a battery life that lasts eight hours or around 130 transactions (with a charging time of one hour).

-Fees: The MobileMerchantApp is free.
-There’s a one-off device cost of £29 and the transaction fee starts at 1.75 per cent.
+Fees: There’s a one-off device cost of just £5, but nothing to pay monthly.
+Transaction fees start at 1.75 per cent.

 Shopify

-The POS Go from Shopify acts as a terminal, barcode scanner and card reader.
-Shopify states it has a ‘long battery life’ which isn’t very specific, but it seems once fully charged (which takes between two and three hours), the machine can last a whole day of selling.
-Ideal if you’re heading to an event for the day.
+The Shopify POS system can act as a terminal, barcode scanner and card reader.
+Shopify states that its car reader has a ‘long battery life’ which isn’t very specific, but it seems once fully charged (which takes between two and three hours), the machine can handle a whole day of selling – ideal if you’re heading to an event for the day.

 If you choose this reader, just be sure to have Shopify Payments for your store for it to link to.